ali1845/pythonNotes/OOP_in_python.md

 ##### Difference between local variable and instance attribute is that.

-**Instance attribute** are defined using the `self` keyword.
+**Instance attributes** are defined using the `self` keyword.
 And it can be accessed between the methods of the same class.

 **Local variable** Cannot be accessed outside the code block in which it is defined.
-An it doesn't use any special keyword, like `self`.
+It doesn't use any special keyword, like `self`.

 #### Global variable:
-Variables that are defined outside the code block, i.e. mehtod.
+Variables that are defined outside the code block, i.e. method.
 It can be accessed anywhere inside the class.

     class Email:
       globMsg = "Global message!"